couchbaselabs/dcp-documentation/spec.md

-When a replica makes a connection (“⇐”) to a master server in order to replicate a partition (whether the first-time or not), the replica provides its partition takeover history and safe message records as part of its UPR/TAP-Connect request.
+When a replica makes a connection (“⇐”) to a master server in order to replicate a partition (whether the first-time or not), the replica provides its partition takeover history and rollback'able points as part of its UPR/TAP-Connect request.
 For the first time, those parameters are empty...

-    ⇐ Partition Takeover History: (none) and Rollback’able Point: (none)
+    ⇐ Partition Takeover History: (none) and Rollback’able To: (none)

 The master will determine that there are no conflicts and no replica rewinding in this easy case.
 So, the master next streams its